 Geyserville is a tiny town located in the state of California.
 With a population of 861 people and just one neighborhood, Geyserville is the 771st largest community in California.
-Geyserville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Geyserville was built prior to World War II, making it one of the older and more historic towns in the country.

 Geyserville home prices are not only among the most expensive in California, but Geyserville real estate also consistently ranks among the most expensive in America.

-Geyserville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Geyserville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Geyserville are a mix of both white- and blue-collar jobs.
 Overall, Geyserville is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Geyserville who work in office and administrative support (16.28%), management occupations (14.83%), and farm management occupations (13.37%).

 Of important note, Geyserville is also a town of artists.
 Geyserville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Geyserville’s character.